aasoru/skylight/user/pages/01.home/_features/features.en.md

     -
         icon: icon_5.png
         title: 'ADVERTISING SPOTS'
-        description: 'Ready to take your brand to the TV, social networks or even the cinemas, we offer you to carry out the production of your idea from the beginning till the end.'
+        description: 'Do you want to take your brand to television, social media or even the cinemas?
+We offer you the complete implementation from for it.'
     -
         icon: icon_1.png
         title: PHOTOGRAPHY